Jciel/cathedral/README.md

 This function is used to prepare a "writer" so that we can write to a specific spreadsheet
 an xlsx file for example, so we can just pass the cell coordinate and the content we want
 to write to the file.
-This function is used to prepare a "writer" so that we can write by default specific spreadsheet 1.
 The "writer" function takes as a parameter the row and column of the cell to be written and the
 content to be written.
 This function allows the user to specify which worksheet to write and can use multiple